Kinsa/ParkingAttendantBackend/readme.md

 - Added regex matching of the VRM itself
 - AI assistance: validated the VRM regex

+### 17. Account for Input without Spaces ([``]())
+- In revising the last, I began playing around with inputting without the space between the first 5 and last 2 characters.
+The solution I saw was to normalize the data in the database which would probably allow for quicker lookups.
+Remove the spaces and save the normalized VRM as a new column.
+AI suggested an alternative was adding optional spaces between all characters.
+I split the string into an array, and added the optional space parameter when imploding it.

 ### Outstanding Items / Questions
 - [ ] Raise an error if the VRM value contains anything other than A-Z, space, or 0-9 once capitalised
 - [ ] Pagination - probably not necessary with date parameters?